PLhery/RocketLyon/README.md

 You can do anything unchecked on the todo list.
 If I'm doing one of those thing, I check it on the todo list. (and put it on "what work" when finished) - so fork the project, and when done send me a pull request

+## Todo

+- ~~an Apache Cordova branch - Android (&iPhone) app https://cordova.apache.org/~~ A java android folder now exists
+- Project Westminster branch - Universal Windows 10 app  https://dev.windows.com/en-us/uwp-bridges/project-westminster
+  - [ ] Integrate with Cortana voice commands
+- firefoxOS branch

+- Adapt it to your own city (in new forks ?)

+- Web app things
+  - [ ] Find street view bugs
+  - [ ] show timetables ("horaires" button)
+  - [ ] manage favorites
+  - [ ] generate a "map.json" data with line trajectories
+  - [ ] make a huge google map page to see stations/stops/lines
+  - [ ] add options to select which lines to show
+  - [ ] adapt it to the cards's "map" button
+  - [ ] add a velov map

+- Android-Java things
+  - [ ] Display TCL's data
+  - [ ] Search nearest stations
+  - [ ] See stops in street view
+  - [ ] Find street view bugs
+  - [ ] show timetables ("horaires" button)
+  - [ ] manage favorites
+  - [ ] generate a "map.json" data with line trajectories
+  - [ ] make a huge google map page to see stations/stops/lines
+  - [ ] add options to select which lines to show
+  - [ ] adapt it to the cards's "map" button
+  - [ ] add a velov map

 ## Libs

 doT is licensed under the MIT License https://github.com/olado/doT -  template engine